Innovative Energy Technologies in Austria - Market Development 2016

 The market for biomass boilers has steadily increased in Austria from 2000 until 2006 with a constantly high market growth.
 A market break of more than 60 % occurred 2007 for all types of biomass boilers with low prices for heating oil and the mentioned supply shortage of pellets with significantly increased pellet prices.
 The installation of additional pellet production capacities has eliminated the risk of shortage.

 In 2009 the sales figures declined again essentially by 24 % due to lower oil prices caused by the global finance and economic crisis.
 In the years 2011 and 2012 the sales of pellet boilers increased strongly facilitated by rather high heating oil prices and moderate pellet prices.
-In 2012, the market for pellet boilers was growing again with 15 % increase of sales which was so far the historical maximum.
+In 2012 the market for pellet boilers was growing again with 15 % increase of sales which was the historical maximum so far.

 In 2013 the biomass boiler sales declined due to higher biofuel prices and the effect of investments in advance in the years after the economic crisis.
-This trend also continued in 2014 due to low oil prices and warm weather.
-2015 a further decrease of the number of sales of all types of biomass boilers can be observed.
-In 2015, the sales figures of pellet boilers decreased by even 19.1 %, the sales of wood log boilers decreased by 9.1 % and the sale of small-scale (<100 kW) wood chip boilers decreased by 11.7 %.
+This trend also continued in 2014 and 2015 due to low oil prices and warm weather.
+2016 a further decrease of the number of sales of all types of biomass boilers, except for big units > 100 kW, can be observed.

 Research efforts are currently and in next future focused on the extension of the power range, further reduction of emissions with increased focus on the reduction of particulate matter (PM) emissions and the reduction of NOx emissions, on the development of specific new sensors for improved combustion control, optimisation of systems and combined systems (e.g. combined with solar thermal systems), annual efficiency improvement and on the development of market-ready small-scale and micro CHP systems.